nailedinch/nailedinch/README.md

 [movies](https://boxd.it/81CFL); spotify; whiteboard

 **Dni:**
-basic, systems, under 15. otherwise get freaky💝
+basic, cancel culture, systems, under 15. otherwise get freaky💝

 Sometimes I hide or mute nearest people for 15 mins when there are too many dialog bubbles around.
 So know that my invisible ass can land on you at any moment

 ![photo_2025-09-07_19-27-17 (2)](https://github.com/user-attachments/assets/17ab5f8e-549c-4c58-93e7-b23f0b475d79)